alexandra-zaharia/Gal4Xy/README.md

   * The galaxy and planets are initialized, and home planets are randomly chosen for the human and AI players.
   * The galaxy may be displayed for the human player.
+  * The galaxy may be displayed in "cheat" mode (all planets are visible).
   * The main game loop.